lymanmcbride/theaterCMS/README.md

 2. The CRUD functionality on Rental Requests required a lot of code both on the front end and the back end.
 Starting with the front end, I created a select field on the Create-Request page which populated based on rentals in the database which didn't already have a relationship assigned.
 The details page was even more complicated as it also displayed rentals that were already assigned to the request and selected them by default.
 By naming the field, I made sure that whatever was selected by the user would be passed back to the controller as an argument.
 ![CRUD Detail Page](/img/razor_selectedRentals.JPG)

 Once the user selects rentals, they are passed to the controller as a string list.
 I then wrote logic in the controller that populates the rentals list property of the request, deletes the foreign key from rentals that are no longer associated with the request, and adds foreign keys to new rentals that are now associated with the rental request.
 I also wrote methods that populate lists of rentals based on their foreign key property in order to pass them to the view.
-Below is the logic for saving these properties, [click here for the full methods described](/RentalRequestsController.cs)
+Below is the logic for saving these properties, [view full methods described](/RentalRequestsController.cs)
 ```csharp
 if (selectedRentals != null)
     {